aleung0806/boilerplate-node/README.md

   Session storage with redis
   Request validation with Joi
   Logging with Winston
+  Email and password management

+Connect to other services:
 - Google Login
-- Testing with Jest
-- Logging with Winston
+- Auth0
-- Email sending
+- Email sending with AWS SES
+- deploy with AWS